DanilSysenko244760/LLM-for-project/README.md

 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Submit a pull request

+## License

+[Specify your license information here]

 ---

-Developed by [Breda University of applied sciences / Oleksii Krasnoshtanov / Danil Sysenko]
+Developed by [Breda University of Applied Sciences / Oleksii Krasnoshtanov / Danil Sysenko]